CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 - `network_id`: (Forces new resource) Set the value to `celerdatabyoc_aws_network.network.id`.

-- `warehouse`: (List of Object) The list of warehouse.
+- `warehouse`: (List of Object) The list of warehouses.
 The attributes of a warehouse include:
     - `compute_node_size`: (Required) The instance type for compute nodes in the cluster.
 Select a compute node instance type from the table "[Supported Node Sizes](#supported-node-sizes)".
 For example, you can set this argument to